 - 8 ounces sparkling water

 - Add 1 cup of fresh, rinsed mint and 2 ounces homemade simple syrup to your shaker (or a tall glass with a lid like a mason jar) and muddle gently until fragrant and the juices from the mint leaves have been released.
 I recommend adding in the stems too for extra minty flavor!

 - Add in the rum, lime juice, and ice.
 Screw on lid and shake until fully incorporated.
 The longer you shake, the more minty your mojito will be.

 - Fill two drinking glasses ¾ full with ice.

 - Strain rum mixture into glasses and top with sparkling lime water and a sprinkle of cayenne, if desired.
-Using a spoon, carefully stir to combine.
+Using a spoon, carefully stir to mix in the sparkling water.

 - Garnish with lime wedge and more fresh mint.
 Enjoy!

 Simple Syrup Instructions